RamaneekGill/Twitter-Sentiment-Analysis/README.md

 - To display the graphs run `python *_runner.py --display_graphs`

 - To see the accuracy results for a model run `python *_runner.py --test=test_set`
  - No I did not cheat while training, commit history will show everything I've done.

+- To use all of the data run `python *_runner.py --give_me_the_data`
+ - WARNING: this will easily consume 16+ GB of RAM for most of the models

 ### Data Source Used:
 - http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip